 Moving into Upper Key Stage Two is an exciting time as pupils and parents embark on a two year challenge to be ready socially and academically for secondary school.
 In the classroom it is important for children to become more independent and confident in tackling increasingly challenging work.
 In order to this successfully, the class are taught to work carefully and rigorously, utilising important learning skills such as planning, prediction, perseverance, independence, imagination, resilience, revision, collaboration and making links.
 Out of the classroom it is important for children to become more independent in organising and remembering their belongings and equipment.
 They are encouraged to know their own timetable, pack and carry their own bags, learn to accept the consequences of forgetting and enjoy the peace of mind of being able to remember.

-Maths in Form 5 begins to extend the pupils’ understanding of the number system and place value of numbers to at least 1,000,000.
+Maths – Maths in Year 5 begins to extend the pupils’ understanding of the number system and place value of numbers to at least 1,000,000.
 Increased focus is placed on developing their ability to solve a range of problems by being able to use efficient written and mental methods of calculating.
 Continuing to use the core resource – Target Your Maths ensures the children are rigorously taught the national curriculum objectives in a cohesive order.

 Act One (the autumn term) celebrates harvest at our Harvest Festival Assembly and inevitably December sees The Nativity Story performed in the local church.

-Act Two (the New Year) kicks off in style as Forms 5 and 6 join the Young Voices choir at the Genting Arena, Birmingham.
-The Chipping Norton Music Festival in March allows the band and choir to perform publically and individuals may also enter solo classes in whichever available genre they are confident.
+Act Two (the New Year) kicks off in style as Years 5 and 6 join the Young Voices choir at the Genting Arena, Birmingham.
+The Chipping Norton Music Festival in March allows the band and choir to perform publicly and individuals may also enter solo classes in whichever available genre they are confident.
 The curtain falls on the spring term with a pantomime-style performance in the Chipping Norton Theatre.

 In early October, pupils in Year 5 (along with Year 4 and Year 6) have the opportunity to go on a 5 day residential trip.
 There are 3 different trips so that pupils who wish to go every year do not repeat a visit.
-Other local trips are organised throughout the academic year (usually) in support of history or geography topics.
+Other local trips are organised throughout the academic year (usually) in support of science, history or geography topics.